northword/zotero-format-metadata/README.md

 #### Shortcuts

+Once the text is selected, press the following shortcut keys to quickly apply the corresponding style:

 - Supscript: `Ctrl` + `Shift` + `+`
 - Subscript: `Ctrl` + `=`
 - Bold: `Ctrl` + `B`
 - Italic: `Ctrl` + `I`

+BTW: These shortcuts are the same as the ones in Microsoft Word.

 ![Set subscript via shoutcut](./docs/assets/set-sub-via-shoutcut.gif)

 #### Toolbar

+When editing the "Title" field, a toolbar pops up and can be closed automatically by clicking on the blank space when editing is complete.
+The toolbar can be closed completely in the preferences.

 ![Set subscript via toolbar](./docs/assets/set-sub-via-toolbar.gif)

 ### Look up the journal abbreviation according to the journal full name

-The plugin has a built-in dataset of about 96,000 journal abbreviations, and the plugin will first look up the journal abbreviations in the local dataset;
+The plugin has a built-in dataset of about 96,000 journal abbreviations (from JabRef), and the plugin will first look up the journal abbreviations in the local dataset;

 If none are available, the abbreviations are inferred from the [ISSN List of Title Word Abbreviations](https://www.issn.org/services/online-services/access-to-the-ltwa/) (optional);